From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 Concerning the restaurants, the situation is very similar.
 If there is a wide-enough offer we have analysed which are the ones that best fit our philosophy so we can enjoy local and seasonal products.

-BASQUE WAY: from Loiola to Laguardia, 7 days (6 nights)
+from Loiola to Laguardia/Logroño, 8 days (7 nights)

-FULL WAY: from Loiola to Manresa and Barcelona, 29 days, 28 nights (guided)
+from Loiola to Manresa and Barcelona, 30 days (29 nights)

-(**) Includes: full board, documentation, credential, accompanying tour guide, guided visits, luggage transport, stage transfers and support vehicle.
-Accommodation in quality hotels, rural houses or pilgrim hostels.
+The guided option includes: half board (almost every day), documentation, credential, accompanying tour guide, guided visits, luggage transport and stage transfers.
+Accommodation in hotels, rural houses or quality pilgrim hostels.

-Not included: Travel Assistance Insurance, lunch drinks (except water), anything not mentioned above as included.
+Not included: Travel Assistance Insurance, anything not mentioned above as included.